konstantin-lukas/butter-bot/README.md

 # Butter Bot

-This is an open-source discord developed for personal use.
+This is an open-source discord bot developed for personal use.
 It is not available as a public bot to add to your server.
 If you do want to add this bot to your server, you will have to deploy it yourself.